Vignesh94Kumaran/BlazeDemo-OpenWeatherMap/BlazeDemoAndOpenWeatherMap/README.md

 - UI Automation Test Cases of booking flight in Blaze Demo application.
 - API Automation Test Cases to know the current weather update for the city using OpenWeatherMap api

+Note: This project works with chromebrowser v86, If your chromebrowser is of different version, Please download respective chromedriver and replace in 'BlazeDemoAndOpenWeatherMap' folder.

 To execute the automated test and view the report:
 - Double Click 'runAutomatedTestAndViewReport.cmd' in 'BlazeDemoAndOpenWeatherMap' project/folder.